 You see, Denny’s in trying to take advantage of combining national advertising and the red hot baseball card craze created what would be their first of several “Grand Slam” card sets.
 These holographic cards were distributed at a cost of 49 cents each for every grand slam meal ordered.
 If a player on the local team (did not have to be the pictured player) hit a grand slam during the promotion, when that card was brought in, you would receive a free grand slam meal and be able to buy another grand-slam contest card.

 The promotion ran from approximately July 1 through August 15, 1991 and it was a classic case of good intentions gone bad.
 About half the major league teams hit grand slam homers during the period.
 Thus by the end of the promotion, your odds were pretty decent of getting a free meal ticket after eating the already free meal.
 I was not paying much attention to quarterly profits in those days but I would wager this promotion was not the money-maker Denny’s anticipated.
-In fact, on the final night of the promotion, I went to dinner at Denny’s with then Beckett employees Theo Chen and Mike Payne and we thanked whomever was buying us dinner that night.
+In fact, on the final night of the promotion, I went to dinner at Denny’s with a couple of Beckett colleagues and we thanked whomever was buying us dinner that night.

 I also asked the waiter that night how he was doing: His response was “I have served about $150 worth of meals and have been paid for exactly three of them”.
 Looking at the menu it appeared he was collecting full payment on slightly more than 10 percent of the meals served.
 Needless to say, although Denny’s continued to produce “Grand-Slam” cards for the next several years, the meal redemption was never repeated.